 Bottom line: If you want to be financially above average, you need to spend below average and earn above average.
 There’s no way around it.
 That said, you could also make a strategic investment in yourself by donating lots of money to fancy events.
 For example, AOC paid $35,000 to attend the Met Gala in 2021, which has likely boosted her shadow net worth by 100X.

-Want to reduce your housing costs?
+Want to follow my recommended expenditure on housing?
 Get some real refinance quotes from Credible.
 Mortgage rates are back down to all-time lows.
 Time to take advantage.
 I recently refinanced my mortgage and my housing expense is now the same as it was back in 2004, despite a large increase in net worth and a large increase in my home price.

 These cities include Denver, Austin, Memphis, and Charleston.
 Due to technology and the rise of the freelance economy, I think investing in lower cost growth cities will be a multi-decade trend.
 CrowdStreet is free to sign up and explore.